Python Automation for Dynamic ISM Policy Updates

 backup_path.parent.mkdir(parents=True, exist_ok=True)

-# Persist baseline before mutation
+# Persist the baseline (current policy + its version) before mutating.

 with open(backup_path, "w") as f:

-json.dump({"policy": new_policy, "seq_no": seq_no, "primary_term": primary_term}, f)
+json.dump({"policy": current, "seq_no": cur_seq, "primary_term": cur_term}, f)

 endpoint = f"{base_url}/_plugins/_ism/policies/{policy_id}"